Krystian19/billet_tasks/README.md

 > What measures would you take to ensure operational safety ?

-Implementing some authentication mechanism, so that we can control who does what is a must, additionally i can see a good use case for some sort of API throttling mechanism to prevent abuse from external users.
+Implementing some sort of authentication mechanism, so that we can control who does what is a must, additionally i can see a good use case for some sort of API throttling mechanism to prevent abuse from external users.